izikeros/blog/content/posts/notes/python_threading_vs_multiprocessing.md

 ---
-Title: Threading vs Multiprocessing in Python - GIL Implications and Choosing the Right Tool
-Slug: threading-vs-multiprocessing-gil-implications
+Category: note
 Date: 2025-09-10
 Modified: 2025-09-10
+Slug: threading-vs-multiprocessing-gil-implications
 Status: published
+Summary: Learn about the Global Interpreter Lock (GIL) and how threading and multiprocessing in Python differ, with examples showing that multiprocessing is better for CPU-bound tasks due to GIL limitations.
+ai_summary: true
 Tags: python, threading, multiprocessing, gil, concurrency, parallelism, performance
-Category: note
+Title: Threading vs Multiprocessing in Python - GIL Implications and Choosing the Right Tool
 Series: Python async
 ---
 X::[[python_features_worth_exploring]]